Community Safety Serious Violence Fund 2025/26

 York BID £14,473.60 – Serious Violence York

 The BID’s Night Safety Marshals is a new project to address the SVD priority of Alcohol and nighttime economy.
 The project has been developed following reports from Nighttime Economy (NTE) businesses that additional support is needed to tackle low-level crime and ASB on a night, as door staff are leaving their positions to respond to ASB and physical violence in the city centre.
 The marshals would give crucial support to these security professionals, responding to issues as they arise and sharing important information before unwanted behaviours arrive on the doorstep of nighttime venues.
 It is well-known that police resources are stretched across the region and the country.
 This project will fill a gap in uniformed presence in the city, preventing crime and ASB from taking place and helping people enjoying York’s nightlife to feel and be safe.
 The York BID Night Safety Marshals is a proactive initiative designed to enhance public safety and support the evening and night-time economy (ENTE) within York city centre.
 The project will deploy two dedicated, SIA-licensed Night Safety Marshals during peak hours on Friday and Saturday nights from 8pm – 2am, when the city centre experiences its highest footfall and potential for alcohol-related incidents.
 The marshals will act as a visible, reassuring presence, patrolling key areas with high concentrations of licensed premises and pedestrian traffic.
 Their primary role will be to proactively identify and de-escalate potential issues before they escalate, providing a crucial link between the public, door staff, and emergency services.
 They will offer assistance to vulnerable individuals, provide directions and information, administer basic first aid, and act as a point of contact for reporting concerns.
 Crucially, they will work collaboratively with security door staff at licensed premises, providing an extra layer of support and helping to deter and de-escalate a range of issues before police or medical intervention is needed.
 York BID will survey ENTE businesses and their door staff to capture their views and monitor how the programme is performing.
 The marshals will complete activity logs at the end of each shift, which will evidence the nature and number of situations they have responded to.
-The BID will engage with a range of stakeholders to assess their views of the nighttime environment and the success of the project, including their overall feelings of safety.
+The BID will engage with a range of stakeholders to assess their views of the night time environment and the success of the project, including their overall feelings of safety.